PECOS-packages/PECOS/docs/user-guide/surface-gadgets.md

 Observable metadata has no sign field, so both raw-parity consumers, `pecos.testing.simulate_tick_circuit` and `pecos.qec.surface.extract_detection_events_and_observables`, must account for this reference.
 S then S-dagger before X readout has raw parity 0.
+A readout with no supported logical image, as under a physical S layer, produces no observable at all.

 ```python
 import stim